Kim Jong-min: Solo career

 In the first quarter of 2011, he released his very first single entitled "Oppa Find Strength".
 His promotional clip from the MV depicted the negative comments that he received after his return from military service.

-He made his solo comeback on September 3, 2014 as he released his third single, "Sali Go Dali Go", an electronic dance music composed by DanDi.
+He made his solo comeback on September 3, 2014, as he released his third single, "Sali Go Dali Go", an electronic dance music composed by DanDi.
 The music video of featured Chun Myung-hoon (NRG) and comedian Ahn Young-mi.
 His new track peaked at ranking number eight on China's popular music video sharing site, Yinyuetai.

+Personal life

+Kim married his non-celebrity girlfriend, who is 11 years younger than him, on April 20, 2025.